Digital Nomad Life in Oban, Scotland

 We asked people in Oban if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Oban, it's important to respect the local customs and traditions to avoid any cultural faux pas.
 Avoid referring to Scotland as England or assuming that it's the same as England, as this can be seen as disrespectful.
 Scots are proud of their unique culture and heritage, and it's important to acknowledge this.
 Avoid making jokes about Scottish stereotypes, such as kilts, haggis, or bagpipes.
 These are important aspects of Scottish culture and making light of them can be seen as disrespectful.
 When visiting pubs, remember that it's customary to buy a round of drinks for everyone in your group.
 Not doing so can be seen as stingy or rude.
 If you're invited to someone's home, it's customary to bring a small gift, such as a bottle of wine or flowers.
 Arriving empty-handed can be seen as impolite.
 Avoid discussing sensitive topics such as politics or religion, unless the other person initiates the conversation.
 These topics can be divisive and it's best to steer clear of them to avoid any potential conflicts.
 Finally, remember to respect the natural environment.
 Scotland is known for its beautiful landscapes, and it's important to leave no trace when exploring the outdoors.
-Littering or damaging the environment in any way is not only illegal, but also deeply frowned upon," remarked one foreigner who made the move to Oban.
+Littering or damaging the environment in any way is not only illegal, but also deeply frowned upon," said one expat who made the move to Oban.

 Get Quote